During the Fall 2023 semester I am on a research sabbatical.

 From 2017-2021 I was PI for a transdisciplinary project about community participation processes with partner Metro Louisville.
 In conjunction with colleagues in Public Health, Sociology, and Urban and Public Affairs, as well as nine student researchers, this project used qualitative and quantitative methodologies to examine the expectations, experiences and hopes of residents as they engaged with various participatory spaces across eight different policy or programmatic processes.
 The project engages directly with the racial and socio-economic foundations of structural inequality within the city, asking how histories of engagement influence ongoing participation and action.
 This project has been funded by the Cooperative Consortium for Transdisciplinary Social Justice Research, with whom I was a Faculty Fellow for this project from 2017-2020.

 Anthropology Student Career Transitions

 From 2019 to 2022 I coordinated local work on a national research project examining how Anthropology majors plan for and anticipate their career paths.
 This project was coordinated by the American Anthropological Association and funded by the Wisconsin Center for Education Research.
-With three amazing UofL undergraduate research fellows, and in collaboration with students from four other institutions, we conducted research with UofL majors and staff, presented findings at the AAA and SfAA conference, and drafted a series of articles (currently under review) exploring our shared findings.
+With three amazing UofL undergraduate research fellows, and in collaboration with students from four other institutions, we conducted research with UofL majors and staff, presented findings at the AAA and SfAA conference, and in 2023 published a special section in the Annals of Anthropological Practice exploring our shared findings.

 Graduate Student Advising